preethiprakash1/4156-Miniproject-2024-Students-Java/README.md

 # README

 ## Bug Fixing
 For bug fixing, the static bug finder PMD was used.
-The following commands were run:
+The following command was run:

-- pmd check -d Course.java -R rulesets/java/quickstart.xml -f text
-- pmd check -d Department.java -R rulesets/java/quickstart.xml -f text
-- pmd check -d IndividualProjectApplication.java -R rulesets/java/quickstart.xml -f text
-- pmd check -d MyFileDatabase.java -R rulesets/java/quickstart.xml -f text
-- pmd check -d RouteController.java -R rulesets/java/quickstart.xml -f text
+pmd check -d Course.java, Department.java, MyFileDatabase.java, IndividualProjectApplication.java, RouteController.java -R rulesets/java/quickstart.xml -f text

-And it was ensured that all bugs found by PMD and manually are now fixed.
+All bugs found by PMD and manually are now fixed for Course.java, Department.java, MyFileDatabase.java, IndividualProjectApplication.java, and RouteController.java.

 ## Style Checking
 mvn checkstyle:check command was used to fix style issues.
 There are no more violations or warnings.